Ch0pin/medusa/README.md

 Additionally:

 - Frida installation (preffered version 12.10.4)
-- Apktool (in case of processing APKs)
+- apktool (included in the dependencies folder)
-- Adb
+- adb

 A rooted device or an emulator is highly recomended in order to use the framework's full capabilities